91 First Page Search Rankings in Less Than 5 Months: How DemandJump and Metonymy Media Won “Content Marketing” on Google

 So next time someone asks me that loaded question—“Does blogging actually work?”—all I have to do is send them a link to this case study.

 If that’s not valuable, I don’t know what is.

-Try the DemandJump platform for yourself FREE for 14 days, or reach out to Metonymy Media to start creating content that ranks today!
+Try the DemandJump platform for yourself for FREE, and start creating content that ranks today!